-Calories (or kcal) is a measure of the energy you've burned during your activity.
-Calorie calculations are estimates based on power output and a coefficient for human efficiency.
+Calories (or kcal) are a measure of the energy you've burned during your activity.
+Calorie calculations are only estimates and there are many different ways to calculate calories.

-To get calorie calculations for rides, Strava requires power data.
+- To get calorie calculations for rides, Strava uses your power output and a coefficient for human efficiency.
 Power can be estimated if you enter your weight and the weight of your bike, or you can use a power meter to get a more accurate measure of your power output.
-See Power Calculations for more details.
 If you are having trouble getting your Strava Power to calculate, see How to Get Power Calculated on your Rides.

 - To get calories calculations for runs, Strava requires that you enter your weight.
 Calories for runs are a function of speed (grade adjusted), weight, and moving time.
 Multiply these together with a scaling factor, and that's the estimate.